 Lots of places in the UK have rivers or boating lakes.
 In those places you can often hire rowing boats; pedalos; those crazy looking plastic swan things; occasionally motorised boats, etc and lark about on the water.
 In most circumstances you can do that with no prior experience or discernible skill, and not only survive the experience but actually enjoy it (although as I write this am I reminded of a kayaking trip in the south of France which was borderline terrifying for some of those involved) without fearing the risk of harm or personal injury.

 However, if you’ve ever seen what the river Cam gets like on a busy summer’s day then you’ll know that navigating a self-hire up and down the river (that’s what it’s called when you take your life in your hands and decide to be the punter instead of the punted) can be a bit of a white knuckle experience.
+Bank holidays attract larger crowds, leading to increased congestion and longer wait times.

 To avoid falling into the water, it’s crucial to follow safety advice and adopt techniques that improve your stability on the punt.
+Early morning or late hours are ideal for avoiding crowds and having a more relaxing experience.

 Make sure those knuckles aren’t gripping tightly to the side of the boat though, or you could lose a finger (seriously, I’m not even joking about that).
 Here’s some video evidence from a not particularly busy day at a narrow point in the river (not our punt station though):